 Everyone is being told to follow social-distancing measures to help reduce the chance of catching and spreading coronavirus.
 And 16m people in higher risk groups are strongly advised to follow the advice.

-Around 1.5m people at the greatest risk of complications, such as patients having treatment for cancer or people on immunosuppressant therapy, are being asked to isolate at home for 12 weeks to protect themselves - a measure called shielding.
-They will be sent more information about it by the NHS.
+Around 2.5m people at the greatest risk of complications, such as patients having treatment for cancer or people on immunosuppressant therapy, are being asked to isolate at home for 12 weeks to protect themselves - a measure called shielding.

-If you think you are in this highest risk category and have not received a letter from the NHS by Sunday 29 March 2020 or been contacted by your GP, get in touch with your GP or hospital doctor by phone or online.
+If you think you are in this highest risk shielding category and have not received a letter about it from the NHS or been contacted by your GP, get in touch with your GP or hospital doctor by phone or online.

 I have asthma, what should I do?